Methodology

 Method of information-gathering

-The descriptive analysis is carried out for all cases based on announcements in the press.
-Eurofound cross-checks the information by means of different sources, but it does not make specific enquiries of the companies or the trade unions concerned.
+The descriptive analysis is carried out for all cases based on announcements in the media.
+Eurofound cross-checks the information across different sources, but it does not make specific enquiries of the companies or the trade unions concerned.

 Definition of the fields in the monitoring tool